We are education technology experts.

 3. Determine the Right Content Delivery Format

-For a course on developing practical skills, integrating interactive elements and hands-on activities is recommended.
-Conversely, if the goal is to impart theoretical knowledge, detailed readings, and structured lectures may be more appropriate.
-The goal here is to align the content modality – whether it’s an interactive simulation, a detailed textual explanation, or a video lecture with both the learning objectives and learner preferences.
+For a course on developing practical skills, we recommend that you integrate interactive elements and hands-on activities to engage learners.
+If your goal is to impart theoretical knowledge, detailed readings, and structured lectures may be more appropriate.
+Whatever your goal, it’s key that you align the content modality—whether it’s an interactive simulation, a detailed textual explanation, or a video lecture with both the learning objectives and learner preferences.

 4. Consider Platform Compatibility